 Students from inside the EU, EEA and Switzerland could enter the UK freely by showing their passport or national identity card until 31 December 2020.

 If you entered the UK prior to 31 December 2020 you will not require a visa, provided you apply for the EU Settlement Scheme before 30 June 2021.
 If you are a family member of an individual who has EU Settlement Status, you may also be eligible to apply for the EU Settlement Scheme.
 More information about the EU Settlement Scheme and family members can be found on the student portal.

 Students from the EU, EEA and Switzerland who have not entered UK, or entered on or after 1 January 2021 will require a visa.
 Please watch the video and visit the visa and immigration pages for more information.

 For post-Brexit funding information for EU/EEA nationals from the 2021 academic year, see our information on EU student funding.

 Speak with an official representative

 Solent has a number of official representatives around the world.
-They give you the chance to talk about opportunities here at Southampton Solent with someone in your own country.
+They give you the chance to talk about opportunities here at Solent with someone in your own country.